radical-cybertools/radical.entk/docs/install.rst

         source $HOME/myenv/bin/activate

-The suggested to use is the released version of EnTK which you can install by executing the following command in your virtualenv:
+It is suggested to use the released version of EnTK which you can install by executing the following command in your virtualenv:

 .. code-block:: bash